Government of Canada’s Greenhouse Gas Emissions Inventory

 • Publisher - Organization Section Name: Centre for Greening Government

-• Contributor: National Defence, Public Services and Procurement Canada, Agriculture and Agri-Food Canada, Transport Canada, Parks Canada, Fisheries and Oceans Canada, Natural Resources Canada, Environment and Climate Change Canada, Canada Border Services Agency, Health Canada, Innovation, Science and Economic Development Canada, Employment and Social Development Canada, Indigenous Services Canada, Crown-Indigenous Relations and Northern Affairs Canada, Canada Revenue Agency, Shared Services Canada, Immigration, Refugees and Citizenship Canada, Canadian Space Agency, Correctional Service Canada, National Research Council Canada, Royal Canadian Mounted Police, Public Health Agency of Canada, Canadian Food Inspection Agency, Library and Archives Canada, Public Safety Canada, National Battlefields Commission, Canadian Forces Morale and Welfare Services
+• Contributor: National Defence, Public Services and Procurement Canada, Agriculture and Agri-Food Canada, Transport Canada, Parks Canada, Fisheries and Oceans Canada, Natural Resources Canada, Environment and Climate Change Canada, Canada Border Services Agency, Health Canada, Innovation, Science and Economic Development Canada, Employment and Social Development Canada, Indigenous Services Canada, Crown-Indigenous Relations and Northern Affairs Canada, Canada Revenue Agency, Shared Services Canada, Immigration, Refugees and Citizenship Canada, Canadian Space Agency, Correctional Service Canada, National Research Council Canada, Royal Canadian Mounted Police, Public Health Agency of Canada, Canadian Food Inspection Agency, Library and Archives Canada, Public Safety Canada, National Battlefields Commission, Canadian Forces Morale and Welfare Services, Polar Knowledge Canada

 • Licence: Open Government Licence - Canada